Back

 Step 1: Find the least common denominator.

-There are two ways that we can find the common denominator: skip counting using multiples or by factoring each denominator.
-For this example, we will use multiples.
+There are two ways to find the least common denominator: skip counting using multiples or by factoring each denominator.
+For this example, use multiples.

 )